Category: WebMethods (Page 1 of 2)

 List of Import APIs which can be seen after logged in to Kronos

-To conclude, if I have to build a new Kronos interface now, for retrieving data from Kronos and sending it to an external system, I will start with using reports to identify new changes, then use the REST API to retrieve details of individual records if necessary.
-To send data to Kronos, I would look at the Import API first, and will only go for the REST API if the Import API cannot do what I want to do and only if the request is very simple and low volume.
+If I need to build a new integration interface with Kronos now, for retrieving data from Kronos and sending it to another system, I will start with using Reports (via the Report API) to identify new updates, then use the REST API to retrieve details of individual records if it is required.
+For sending data to Kronos, I would look at the Import API first.
+I will only go for the REST API if the Import API cannot do what I want and only if the request is simple and low volume.

 WebMethods: Evaluate String IN and CONTAINS operator